JMarcan/exercises_algorithms_data_structures_big_o/README.md

         Then in the print statement we pass those variables as arguments

 ### Task 1
-- How many different telephone numbers are there in the records
+* How many different telephone numbers are there in the records?

-- Solution to complete Task 1 has:
+* Solution to complete Task 1 has:
-    Time complexity:
-        - `O(n)` as we loop through each record
+    * Time complexity: `O(n)` as we loop through each record

-    Space complexity:
-        - `O(n)` as in the worst case each new record represents an unique number we need to store
+    * Space complexity: `O(n)` as in the worst case each new record represents an unique number we need to store

-    Design choice:
+    * Design choice:
-        - To store unique numbers,
-           Set structure was used instead of List as it's the most efficient, and we don't care about order of items to calculate total count of unique numbers.
+        To store unique numbers, set structure was used instead of List as it's the most efficient, and we don't care about order of items to calculate total count of unique numbers.

         When testing whether we already stored the given number, set works with hash tables, it just looks whether the object is at the position determined by its hash, so the speed of this operation does not depend on the size of the Set.
         In contrast, for List the whole List would need to be searched, which would provide us with worse performance than with Set structure.

     [n = count of records (count of records for calls + count of records for texts)]

 ### Task 2
-- Which telephone number spent the longest time on the phone
+- Which telephone number spent the longest time on the phone?
 - Solution to complete Task 2 has:
     Time complexity:
         - `O(n)` as we loop through each record